 The song Bob Dylan wrote to make fun of John Lennon

-It’s hard to decipher just who has had a greater impact on the world of music between Bob Dylan and John Lennon, both of whom held a huge amount of influence over a wealth of artists across the last half a century—including each other.
-While the two artists have written songs with the other in mind, it was Dylan’s that came from a place of anger rather than admiration.
+It’s hard to decipher just who has had a more significant impact on the world of music between Bob Dylan and John Lennon, both of whom held a tremendous amount of influence over a wealth of artists across the last half a century—including each other.
+While the two artists regularly wrote songs with the other in mind, it was Dylan’s that came from a place of anger rather than admiration.

-The group and Dylan would remain ‘frenemies’ throughout their career with Lennon and Dylan, in particular, never seeing eye-to-eye with the bespectacled Beatle rubbing the American icon up the wrong way.
-He made The Beatles change how they approached writing songs as he took on a more reflective and expressive sound as he tried to emulate Dylan, a decision which the singer-songwriter didn’t take all that well.
+The group and Dylan would remain friends with more than a hint of competitive edge throughout their career with Lennon and Dylan, in particular, never seeing eye-to-eye with the bespectacled Beatle rubbing the American icon up the wrong way on more than one occasion.
+He made The Beatle change how he approached writing songs as Lennon took on a more reflective and expressive sound in an attempt to emulate Dylan, a decision which the singer-songwriter didn’t take all that well.

-McCartney, on one occasion, would state that Dylan was The Beatles biggest hero labelling the freewheelin’ troubadour “our idol”, reflecting on the huge impact he had on the band.
+However, it wasn’t’ just Lennon who was deeply impacted by the influence of Dylan.
+In fact, Paul McCartney, on one occasion, would state that Dylan was The Beatles’ biggest hero, labelling the freewheelin’ troubadour “our idol”, reflecting on the considerable impact he had on the band.
 “I could feel myself climbing a spiral walkway as I was talking to Dylan,” McCartney added.
 “I felt like I was figuring it all out, the meaning of life.”